rchikkam/iceberg-rest-postgres/readme.md

 By creating some tables and views on top of these tables, you should be able to see Apache Iceberg in action.

 This uses ideas from : https://github.com/tabular-io/docker-spark-iceberg.git

+It is possible to skip the rest catalog and use postgresql as catalog directly

+    docker compose -f docker-compose-postgres.sql up

+It is necessary to download the jdbc driver for postgres before the above command

+    curl https://jdbc.postgresql.org/download/postgresql-42.6.0.jar -o postgresql-42.6.0.jar